frconor-ebook/meditations/_posts/2025-04-21-easter-joy.md

 Our joy is meant to be a permanent state, because the fact that we are children of God is a permanent state, the fact that we\'re an Easter people.

-We\'re not a Good Friday people, because the Resurrection changed everything, and to be with Christ is the source of our joy.
+We\'re not a Good Friday people, because the Resurrection changed everything, and to be with Christ, who is the source of our joy.
 We share His triumph, His victory.

 We have a mission to bring the good tidings of great joy to all the people---enthusiasm for our mission.
 We know with confidence that it will be accomplished.

 "Not a jot or iota of the law will pass away ever" (Matt.
 5:18).

-"I will be with you all days even until the end of the world" (cf. Matt.
+"I will be with you all days even until the end of the world" (*cf*.
+Matt.
 28:20).

 If we try to love and embrace the cross a little more each day, we\'ll be a more joyful people.